-(20) The ward 26 which consist of KAREKOPA, KARATO and ATANGATO villages is the only ward situated along the Crwn Prince Range.
-These are handicap by the topography of the country.
-The road which links these villages from the coast goes through one of the biggest swamps in the area and covers about one thirdh of the road.
+(20) The ward 26 which consist of KAREKOPA, KARATO and ATANGATO villages is the only ward situated along the Crwn [Crown] Prince Range.
+These [people] are handicap by the topography of the country.
+The road which links these villages from the coast goes through one of the biggest swamps in the area and covers about one third of the road.
 During the wet weather this part of the road become impossible to be used.

-less advance as far as the ecohomic development is concerned to compare withthe rest of the people in Banoni/Nagovisi.
-As Councillor NAMOSO pointed out that he is not interested of the Independence of Bougainville because he and his people have yet got anything from which to obtain money to run a country if we were to get self-government.
+(21) These people, in my point of view are less advance as far as the economic development is concerned to compare with the rest of the people in Banoni/Nagovisi.
+As Councillor NAMOSO pointed out that he is not interested of the Independence of Bougainville because he and his people have not yet got anything from which to obtain money to run a country if we were to get self-government.
 He went on to say that his people are just started to plant cash crops.
-The majority of the people, I had found out that it was their first time to hear about the Independence of Bougainville District from the general discussion held at KAREKOPA.

-general discussion, Councillor BIATO stated that Bougainville District should gain Independence and break away from Papua and New Guinea.
+The majority of thse [these] people , I had found out that it was their first time to hear about the Independence of Bougainville District from the general discussion held at KAREKOPA.
+(22)At TENGEREPAIA Village, during the general discussion, Councillor BIATO stated that Bougainville District should gain Independence and break away from Papua and New Guinea.
 His reason was that the profits plantations and copper should only be spent in the Bougainville District to develope its area.
-Councillor BIATO went on to say that that Central Government should from totrain the people to run our own affairs in the higher positions in the Administration The general point of view of the people of TENGEREPAIA, SITO and KOROBI t is that Bougainville District should get Independence and break was from Papua and New Guinea.

-complained that his people never listen to him in the affairs of the Local Government Council.
+Councillor BIATO went on to say that that Central Government should start now to train the people to run our own affairs in the higher positions in the Administration The general point of view of the people of TENGEREPAIA, SITO and KOROBI x is that Bougainville Distict [District] should get Independence and break away from Papua and New Guinea.
+(23) At KEGERI Village, Councillor PIRIRI complained that his people never listen to him in the affairs of the Local Government Council.
 He said he is glad to hear about the Independence of Bougainville District because this might help his people to start working now.
-Nobody was willing to make nay comment on the Independence of Bougainville District.
+Nobody was willing to make nay [any] comment on the Independence of Bougainville District.

-Teacherstae stated that the people of Bougainville District are nowhere near to gain self-government at this stage.
-It si is better to work now to train the people both in the Administration and those living in villages to plant their cash grops from which to obtain money.
-A male teacher comment that it is good idea for the members of the House of Assembly to remain the Australian Government about the Independence of the Territory of Papua and New Guinea.
-This news of the Independence of Bougainville District is only to encourage the Australian Government to speed its work in Pagua and New Guinea, and at the same time make the people of the Territory to start planting cash crops.
-The time of Independence is of course al long way to come.
+(24) At TOROKINA Catholic Mission one female Teacherstae stated that the people of Bougainville District are nowhere near to gain self-government at this stage.
+It si is better to work now to train the people both in the Administration and those living in villages to plant their cash crops from which to obtain money.
+A male teacher comment that it is good idea for the members of the HOuse of Assembly to remain the Australian Government about the Independence of the Territory of Papua and New Guinea.
+This news of the Independence of Bougainville District is only to encourage the Australian Government to speed its work in Papua and New Guinea, and at the same time make the people of the Territory to start planting cash crops.The time of Independence is of course al long way to come.